 Kids are selfish by nature, (aren’t they?)
 Does the me, mine, don’t touch stage ever really end?
 Tack that on with a child who struggles with empathy and you’ve got a super beast on your hands!

 It was a goal of mine to teach my child about kindness and gratitude.

-Before you move on, be sure to sign up for our FREE Kindness Rocks printables.
-Our printables are designed to teach kids growth mindset, mindfulness, confidence, and much more.
+You’ll love these FREE Kindness Rocks printables.
+Our printables are designed to teach kids a growth mindset, mindfulness, confidence, and much more.
 Click below to make sure you’re on the list!
 Once signed up, you will also gain access to our entire library of free printables!

 We’ve been practicing exercises at bed-time where we discuss all of the people who helped make our day happy today.

 You could talk about your little one’s teachers, siblings, friends, parents, grandparents, aunts or uncles.